Domain Adapted Large Language Models for Additive Manufacturing: Methodology

 \section{Methodology}

-AdditiveLLM2 is a large language model adapted to the field of additive manufacturing using domain adaptive pretraining (Section \ref{sec:dapt}) and instruction tuning (Section \ref{sec:it}).
+A collection of large language models (Gemma 3, Qwen 3, Gemma 4) are adapted to the field of additive manufacturing using domain adaptive pretraining (Section \ref{sec:dapt}) and instruction tuning (Section \ref{sec:it}).
 The 12 billion parameter instruction tuned variant of the Gemma 3 model \cite{team_gemma_2025} is used as the base as it provides a multi-modal architecture capable of performing inference upon natural language and visual inputs.
-The base model is trained on both the text and images extracted from various open-access additive manufacturing journal articles including \textit{Journal of Additive Manufacturing}, \textit{Additive Manufacturing Letters}, \textit{Journal of Manufacturing Processes}, and \textit{Rapid Prototyping Journal}.
-Visual instruction tuning examples are created from the extract data using the 120 billion parameter GPT-OSS model which along with the extracted text and images are uploaded and hosted HuggingFace as the \texttt{AdditiveLLM2-OA} dataset \cite{peter_pak_additivellm2-oa_nodate}.
+The base modes are trained on both the text and images extracted from various open-access additive manufacturing journal articles including \textit{Journal of Additive Manufacturing}, \textit{Additive Manufacturing Letters}, \textit{Journal of Manufacturing Processes}, and \textit{Rapid Prototyping Journal}.
+Visual instruction tuning examples are created from the extracted data using the 120 billion parameter GPT-OSS model which along with the extracted text and images are uploaded and hosted HuggingFace \cite{peter_pak_additivellm2-oa_nodate}.
 The development of the model is evaluated with the \texttt{Additive-Manufacturing-Benchmark} dataset consisting of general knowledge questions regarding additive manufacturing, visual identification tasks, and other data based prediction tasks.